Maxim Voznesenskiy: Career

-We are doing all we can to revive the traditions of Russian jewelry art and return it to the level it was at before the revolution ...
+We are doing all we can to revive the traditions of Russian jewelry art and return it to the level it was at before the revolution...
 Today, Jewellery Theatre is less a commercial enterprise than it is a cultural and educational organization.

 He then moved to London to open the Maxim Voznesensky boutique on Old Bond Street together with his financial partner.
 Late in 2013 Maxim left the partnership and the boutique was renamed "Jewellery Theatre".

-In 2014 he went on to found ART VIVID, for which he and Intezarova serve as directors.
-ART VIVID is a private collection which presents different artistic genres: jewellery, painting and sculpture.
+In 2013 he went on to found ART VIVID LTD in London for the creation and sale of original, exclusive pieces of jewellery under the brand name MAXIM V. This same company under the name MAXIM VOZNESENSKY produces unique pieces of art – ART VIVID treasures.

+Maxim Voznesenskiy while travelling widely, lives between London and Milan.

-In 2015 created his new brand, MAXIM V in London where he now lives and works.
-2015 saw the launch of MAXIM V and his new collection VIVID TREASURES. by the Bentley & Skinner boutique in Piccadilly, jewellers by Royal Appointment to Her Majesty the Queen and His Royal Highness the Prince of Wales.
+2015 saw the launch of MAXIM V and his new collection VIVID TREASURES by the Bentley & Skinner boutique in Piccadilly, jewellers by Royal Appointment to His Majesty the King.